 3. Full support

-- Any decision should be made and agreed upon on the lowest possible level.
+Any decision should be made and agreed upon at the lowest possible level.
 It will provide support.

 Centralization and decentralization

-- Decentralization allows to react to environment in a more subtle and quick way.
+Decentralization allows reacting to the environment in a more subtle and quick way.

-- Hybrid systems need double accounting (on administrative and functional line).
+Hybrid systems need double accounting (on administrative and functional lines).

 – doesn’t want to do